 Items from the Rare Book Collection are generally on loan for a period of three days.
 However, LAC will be pleased to accommodate researchers who need more time.

-for rare books can be ordered via LAC’s website.
-The condition of rare items must be assessed before reproducCopy servicesfilled.
+.
+The condition of rare items must be assessed before a request for copies can be filled.
 Should LAC determine that the handling involved in reproducing the item would damage it, requests will be denied.